Academic Aptitude Test: History

 The test was designed to create a common ground in measuring different school systems and began in 1978 as part of the Secondary School Places Allocation (SSPA) scheme.
 HKAAT aimed to test student logic, reasoning, and classification ability.
+As part of the education reform, the Hong Kong government has for the first time introduced AAT to replace the previous subjective teacher recommendation policy.
+The aim is to create a fairer and more standardized method for the placement of middle school students.